jostov/batchtester/README.md

-  The -c=CLASSIFIER argument specifies which classifier is to be used for the batch of tests, where classifier is the key to that particular classifier's entry in the class_dictionary dictionary More classifiers can be easily introduced to the script, by simply ensuring the following things are true about the classifier:
+  The -c=CLASSIFIER argument specifies which classifier is to be used for the batch of tests, where classifier is the key to that particular classifier's entry in the class_dictionary dictionary More classifiers can be easily introduced to the script, by simply ensuring the following things are true about the classifier

    * The classifier has the fit and predict methods.